SvenssonJesper/Isola/README.md

 A move consists of two subsequent actions:

 1. Moving one's piece to a neighboring (horizontally, vertically, or diagonally) position that contains a square but not the opponent's piece
-2. Removing any tile with no piece on it (this means that starting positions can't be removed).
+2. Removing any tile with no piece on it (the starting positions can't be removed and is always available).

 The player who cannot make any move loses the game.